7 Communicating with R Markdown

 1. Chinstrap

 Formatting text in Markdown might seem more complicated than doing so in Word.
-But if we want to switch from a multi-tool workflow to a reproducible R Markdown-based workflow, we need to remove all manual actions from the process so we can easily repeat it in the future.
+But if you want to switch from a multi-tool workflow to a reproducible R Markdown–based workflow, you need to remove all manual actions from the process so that you can easily repeat it in the future.

 Inline R Code

 R Markdown documents can also include little bits of code within Markdown text.
-To see how this inline code works, take a look at the following sentence of the R Markdown document:
+To see how this inline code works, take a look at the following sentence in the R Markdown document:

 The average bill length is `r average_bill_length` millimeters.

 Inline R code begins with a backtick and the lowercase letter r and ends with another backtick.
-Here, it tells R to print the value of the variable average_bill_length, which we’ve defined as follows in the code chunk above the inline code:
+In this example, the code tells R to print the value of the variable average_bill_length, which is defined as follows in the code chunk before the inline code:

 ```{r}